akowalz/sentry-example-app/sentry-training/slides.md

 - Deploy some code
 - User reports bug _(e.g.: "the page isn't loading")_
 - Devs check the logs
-- Discover an exception thrown on page load for 50% of users
+- Discover a bug in the release is causing that page to crash
 - Scramble to release fix
 - _repeat_